 Before the spread of Islam in the middle-eastern cultures people worshiped several deities and they had rather animistic world-view.
 Middle-eastern cultures are tribal cultures, therefore each tribe had their own local gods and goddesses.
 People also believed to the spirits of their ancestors and all kinds of other spirits.
 These spirits were often personifications of social norms and natural phenomenas.

 Allah was the creator god and the highest of the gods in the Arabic folklore.
-Alla was the god of rain and the god of growth and people worshiped him especially durin a drougth.
+Allah was the god of rain and the god of growth and people worshiped him especially durin a drougth.

 In Arabic polytheism Allah was considered to be too great power to be interested human affairs so people worshiped his children (ālihah).
-In pre-Islamic Meccah Allah´s status as the creator god did not make him the prodector god of the city but his nephew Hubal, god of the war and rain got the job.
-In Meccah people believed that Hubal was way more interested from the lives of humans than his grandfather.
+In pre-Islamic Mecca Allah´s status as the creator god did not make him the prodector god of the city but his nephew Hubal, god of the war and rain got the job.
+In Mecca people believed that Hubal was way more interested from the lives of humans than his grandfather.

 Belief for the creator god who has power over all other deities is very common in semetic belief systems.
 In Babylonia similar creator god was Llu, for Phoenician Elos, Eloah for the Hebrews, kanaait worshiped El and aramenians worshiped Elaha.
 In pre-Islamic Arabic culture words ”ilāh" (god) and ”ilāhat" (gods) refered into any other deity but not Allah.
 Name of Allah comes from Arabic words al-Ilah meaning the god.
 Allah was also seen as the god of justice and people swore oaths in his name.

 Artist and Illustrator.
 Mythology and Folklore enthusiastic.
 Keen traveler.
 Comes from Finland.
 Likes cats, tea, and such.

 Please keep the comment section civil, respectful and connected to the topic at hand.
 Thank you.